soswow/rawtohdri/README.md

-# RAW to HDRI Exposure Fusion
+# RAW to HDRI

-This project implements exposure fusion for CR3 RAW files, converting them to ACES color space and producing a scene-referred HDR EXR output.
-It follows Debevec's method for HDR reconstruction from multiple exposures.
+A Python tool for converting RAW image sequences to HDR images using exposure fusion.
+The tool automatically detects and groups images into exposure stacks based on capture time, making it easy to process multiple HDR sequences in a single run.

 ## License